If She Knew What She Wants: Background

 The Bangles recorded "If She Knew What She Wants" for their 1986 album Different Light for which it would serve as second single.
 Hailed by Cashbox as an "infectious, gorgeous pop song...with classic pop dimensions, including a can't-stop-singing-it chorus", "If She Knew What She Wants" would cause Robert Hilburn of the Los Angeles Times to opine that "on...'If She Knew What She Wants' the Bangles' voices blend with the kind of seductive charm that you swore disappeared the day The Mamas & the Papas called it quits," while News Journal (Wilmington Del) writer Peter Bothum would in 2011 recall the Bangles' "If She Knew What She Wants" as "what the Byrds would have sounded like if they were chicks."

 The Bangles had spent the autumn of 1984 as the opening act on the Fun Tour by Cyndi Lauper, the singer through whose patronage Jules Shear had first come to the fore, chiefly through Lauper's hit version of Shear's composition "All Through the Night".
 The Bangles themselves would subsequently assist Shear in the promotion of his The Eternal Return album.
 When Shear had mimed his single—the Lauper co-written "Steady"—on an American Bandstand episode broadcast on 8 June 1985, The Bangles served as faux-backup band.
 Shear would also co-write The Bangles' track "I Got Nothing" included on the 1985 The Goonies soundtrack.

 Mark Jenkins of The Washington Post would opine that "The Bangles wisely didn't second-guess Shear's version of 'If She Knew What She Wants'; their arrangement of that song... echoes his faithfully—except that they sing better."
-Vicki Peterson of The Bangles has noted that the group did slightly change Shears' arrangement.
+Vicki Peterson of The Bangles said that the group did slightly change Shears' arrangement.
 Lyrically, some first-person clauses in Shear's recording (ex.
 "I'm crazy for this girl") are third-person in The Bangles' version (cf. "He's crazy for this girl").
 The positioning of the bridge also differs—in Shear's recording the bridge (which begins with "Some have a style") follows the verse that starts with "No sense thinking I could rehabilitate her"; in The Bangles' version, the bridge comes before that verse.

 Single release and impact

 Overview

-Similar in style to the Different Light lead single, "Manic Monday","If She Knew What She Wants" hit #29 on the Billboard Hot 100, as well as #28 on the Cash Box Top 100.
-Elsewhere, it hit #31 on the UK Singles, #31 on the Kent Music Report in Australia and #29 on the RPM in Canada.
+Similar in style to the Different Light lead single, "Manic Monday","If She Knew What She Wants" peaked at No. 29 on the Billboard Hot 100, as well as No. 28 on the Cash Box Top 100.
+Elsewhere, it reached No. 31 on the UK Singles, No. 31 on the Kent Music Report in Australia and No. 29 on the RPM in Canada.